arlendev/alura-oracle-one-t4/README.md

 ## :computer: Installation ##

-No installation required, you can download the zipped project.
+No installation required.
+See the project HERE or clone the repository with git clone https://github.com/arlendev/alura-oracle-one-t4

 ## :memo: License ##